Where are fair and ethical makers?

 Fellow fair traders

 A fair trade internet search returns fair trade shops, traders and events across the world.
 I use these results as a resource to locate and discover groups I may like to buy from or promote.
-Many of these are included in the Fair Trade Find listing.
 One of the Fair Trade principles is transparency and this includes sharing information on the partner groups you connect with, making this a good method for others to explore them.
 After all, fair trade is about growth, not hogging groups and products just for yourself.
 It is important however that this type of research and contact is done ethically.
 Undercutting a close competitor by sourcing the same product from the same partner group is not ethical.

 Several organisations issue fair and ethical trade certification.
 The most well-known and most established are The Fairtrade System which certifies commodities, and the World Fair Trade Organisation which assesses a business as a whole.
 In recent years, international co-operations created their own label and certification system to avoid paying premium prices and to obtain control of the complete process from farm to manufactured product.
 The International Guide to Fair Trade Labels gives excellent insight into the differences and impact of each of these certificates and labels.